dotlinux26/cmmc_project/README.md

 ## 3. Console Output
 duma "Hello world\n"      // print string
-dume a                    // print variable value duma "Value = " a b "\n"  // concatenate string + variable directly
+duma "Value = " a "\n"    // print variable concatenated with string
 - `duma` = start printing.
-- `dume` = print variable value.
-- Concatenate string and variable by writing them side by side, no `+` or `<<` needed.
+- You can concatenate strings and variables by writing them side by side, no `+` or `<<` needed.

 ---

 ## 4. Input
-- Basic C-- has no standard input, you can write custom input functions.
-- Example of printing a prompt + variable: duma "input a:" dume a
+dume = input from user, similar to `std::cin`.

+### Single variable:
+int a

+duma "Enter value for a: "
+dume a

+duma "You entered: " a "\n"

+### Multiple variables (using comma):
+int x
+int y
+int z

+duma "Enter 3 values: "
+dume x,y,z

+duma "Values are: " x " " y " " z "\n"

+- You can input **1 variable** or **multiple variables** separated by `,`.
+- Variables will receive values in the order they are listed.

 ---